 Let’s say that our backup policy is to take a full backup once a day at 1am and take incremental backups every four hours.
 We would want to add configuration to our spec that looks similar to:

 spec: backups: pgbackrest: repos: - name: repo1 schedules: full: "0 1 * * *" incremental: "0 */4 * * *"

 Ensuring you take regularly scheduled backups is important to maintaining Postgres cluster health.
 However, you don’t need to keep all of your backups: this could cause you to run out of space!
 As such, it’s also important to set a backup retention policy.

 Managing Backup Retention

 PGO lets you set backup retention on full and differential backups.
-When a backup expires, either through your retention policy or through manual expiration, pgBackRest will clean up any backup associated with it.
-For example, if you have a full backup with four incremental backups associated with it, when the full backup expires, all of its incremental backups also expire.
+When a full backup expires, either through your retention policy or through manual expiration, pgBackRest will clean up any backup and WAL files associated with it.
+For example, if you have a full backup with four associated incremental backups, when the full backup expires, all of its incremental backups also expire.

 There are two different types of backup retention you can set: